Translation of the above art: “Give Jesus more room in your life.” And my post title “DiosArte” is simply Spanish for “GodArt.”

 I had it in my pocket at breakfast and I thought when I got in the taxi to go to the furthermost church to start the walk back.
 After photographing the church with my camera I reached for my cellphone and it was not there.
 I was going to use a new guided tour app on it.
 That didn’t happen!
 Fortunately I had printed the map from the app and followed it (but still missed 2 churches).
 Over the next three hours I asked 6 different people (police, taxistas, and a hotel clerk) to call my number, hoping someone would answer.
 Nada!
 Finally I had the hotel clerk call Kolbi/ICE who has my phone contract and I canceled it temporarily.
 They said that when I get a new phone I can reinstate the same phone number.
 I’m guessing it slid out of my pocket in the taxi this morning, but who knows?
 Some Tico today got a very good Samsung Galaxy 4 cellphone.
 Now do I get another good one or just a cheap one?
 Kolbi is not open in Atenas until Monday morning for the contract, though I could buy a phone somewhere else before then.
 So time to think about it!
 Cry.
 Cry.
 Then move on!
 That’s life!
 Pura Vida!

-My Photo Gallery of Costa Rica Churches has more church photos if interested, and the San Jose gallery has more photos of San Jose.
+My Photo Gallery of Costa Rica Churcheshas more church photos if interested, and the San Jose gallery has more photos of San Jose.

 This is the second post for today, Saturday, about the town separate from the healthcare tour.

-it gets much colder and rains more.
+San Ramon is higher in the mountains than Atenas, meaning it gets much colder and rains more.
 It rained this morning & in 50’s.

-San Ramon’s beautiful Catholic Church facing the Central Park,
+San Ramon’s beautiful Catholic Church facing the Central Park, like every town in Costa Rica.

+They also have a boyero or oxcart driver monument like Atenas.
 I like our Atenas metal one better.
 This one is on church grounds.

-Like every town’s Central Park, you will find children playing, old people talking,
+Like every town’s Central Park, you will find children playing, old people talking, teens texting, talking or smooching, and a generally happy, tranquil place.
+There is a band-shell for musical programs.

 San Ramon is quite a bit larger than Atenas with more businesses and traffic, something in-between Atenas and Alajuela.
 I do not like it as well as Atenas because of the weather (colder and wetter) and the more crowded conditions.
 They do have a University campus which is a plus and a couple of museums we don’t have, but I think I will stick with my more walkable small town.
 Both are very “Costa Rica” in nature with wonderfully friendly people.
 They have a few hundred expats living there where we have over a thousand in and around Atenas.